 The trick to cooking any type of seafood on the grill and not having it stick are simple:

-These swordfish skewers are for you if (1) you like simple, healthy meals that cook quickly, and (2) you want to feel like you’re eating a restaurant-worthy meal at home.
-Seriously, this is the best grilled swordfish recipe ever!
+These swordfish skewers are for you if (1) you like simple meals that cook quickly, and (2) you want to feel like you’re eating a restaurant-worthy meal at home.
+Yes, please!

 Equipment